Research in Africa and Asia

-In the last 30 years, we've invested in Major Overseas Programmes (MOPs) in Africa and Asia.
+Over the past 30 years, we've invested in Major Overseas Programmes (MOPs) in Africa and Asia.

 The research programmes:

-- have research priorities driven by the major health problems in their areas.
+- are driven by the major health problems in their areas

-- train and support the next generation of researchers and research leaders in their regions.
+- aim to train and support the next generation of researchers and research leaders in their regions.

-- The KEMRI-Wellcome Trust Research Programme, Kenya.
-The programme was set up in 1989.
+- The KEMRI-Wellcome Trust Research Programme, Kenya, was set up in 1989.
 Its research focus is respiratory diseases, malnutrition, reproductive health and HIV/AIDS.

 - The Malawi-Liverpool-Wellcome Trust Clinical Research Programme, Malawi, was set up in 1995.
 Its research focus is HIV, malaria and TB.

 - The Wellcome Trust-Mahidol University-Oxford Tropical Medicine Research Programme, Thailand and Laos, was set up in 1979 by researchers from Mahidol University in Bangkok.
-Wellcome started funding the Programme in 2005.
-It does internationally recognised research into tropical diseases.
+We started funding the programme in 2005.
+It carries out internationally recognised research into tropical diseases.

 - The Vietnam Research Programme and Oxford University Clinical Research Unit, Vietnam, was set up in Ho Chi Minh in 1991, then in Hanoi in 2005.
 It carries out internationally recognised research into infectious diseases.

 The Africa and Asia Programmes have had a significant impact in their regions.

 For example, in South East Asia, early clinical trials using artemisinin derivatives showed they were more effective than quinine in the treatment of severe malaria.
-This led to a global policy recommendation by the World Health Organisation to use artemisinin-based combination therapies as the first line treatment for all forms of malaria.
+This led to a global policy recommendation by the World Health Organization to use artemisinin-based combination therapies as the first line treatment for all forms of malaria.